 Tuition, fees, and health insurance.
 Pre-doctoral fellows receive $16,000 annually for tuition and fees; post-doctoral fellows receive $4,500.
 All fellows receive funds to cover health insurance.

-Funds for travel and research-related supplies.
+Funds for travel and training-related expenses.
 Fellows receive an allowance for travel to a scientific meeting or field placement, with additional funds available to support research activities as needed.

 Who should apply for the Global HIV Implementation Science Research Training Fellowship?

-We will have openings for two post-doctoral fellows beginning September 1, 2016.
-Recent doctoral graduates with a strong interest in HIV implementation science research who are U.S. citizens or permanent residents should apply for this training fellowship.
+We will have openings for three pre-doctoral fellows beginning September 1, 2017.
+Students applying to or enrolled in a doctoral program in the Department of Epidemiology at Columbia University’s Mailman School of Public Health with a strong interest in HIV implementation science research who are U.S. citizens or permanent residents should apply for this training fellowship.

 2. Curriculum vitae